-- What sorts of things are you looking for in the Writing Sample I send directly to the department?
+- What sorts of things are you looking for in the Writing Sample that's required as supplemental material for the application?
 How important is this part of the application?

 How important is it for there to be a ‘fit’ between my interests and those of people already working in the department?
 How can I investigate my ‘fit’ with the department?

 The issue of ‘fit’ is crucial in the application process.
 We do not expect you to know in advance on what historical field(s) or interests you will focus your PhD.
 But for any department to which you might apply, you should be intrigued by some or all of its faculty's research.
 As a general rule, you should apply to graduate departments with faculty who can help you with your specific interests (rather than simply applying to “good schools.”)
 Research interests and approaches are described on faculty webpages, but we also recommend that you read a bit of a faculty member’s published work to ensure that his/her approach is indeed one that appeals to you.
 The Director of Graduate Studies and Assistant to the DGS may be able to help answer questions about fit, and many faculty will be happy to answer your questions via email (though bear in mind that faculty on leave are not always available on email).
 Most importantly, craft your Statement of Purpose and choose your Writing Sample so that the good 'fit' between your interests and those in the department and beyond will be apparent to the Admissions Committee.

 What is the difference between the English Department and the Program in Literature at Duke?
 Which should I apply to?